 The takeaway here is to book in advance but to keep in mind that any partner space you see at the far reaches of the calendar may not show everything that’ll ultimately be available.

-One big highlight of Aeroplan’s program is it allows up to 2 stopovers or 1 stopover and 1 open jaw on award itineraries when you go between 2 continents, i.e. North America and Asia.
-This allows for added value routings and even mini round-the-world itineraries.
+One big highlight of Aeroplan’s program is it allows 1 stopover or open jaw.
+They made changes to their previous policy of up to 2 stopovers or 1 stopover and 1 open jaw on award itineraries when you go between 2 continents, i.e. North America and Asia.
+This allowed for added value routings and even mini round-the-world itineraries.
 You’ll see several more examples below to show some of the possibilities.

 The downside comes in the way of fees imposed by Aeroplan for award flights operated by some of their partners, even for flights on Air Canada.
 You’ll see the specifics below so you can get the most value from your miles without having to pay insanely high fees.